 What are cancer clinical trials?

 Cancer clinical trials are research studies that involve people who participate voluntarily.
-Through clinical trials, doctors find new ways to improve cancer treatments and the quality of life for people with various types of cancer and in various stages.
-Researchers can design cancer clinical trials to test new ways to prevent, diagnose, or treat cancer.
-These types of clinical trials are also used for finding better ways to manage symptoms of cancer and side effects from its treatment.
+Through clinical trials, doctors find new ways to improve cancer treatments by determining whether a specific treatment, drug, or procedure is a better way to treat cancer.
+Researchers can design cancer clinical trials to test new ways to reduce the risk, diagnose, or treat cancer.
+These types of clinical trials are also used to find better ways to manage cancer symptoms and treatment side effects.

 Why are cancer clinical trials important?

 Today, people are living longer lives from successful cancer treatments that are the result of past clinical trials.
-When you take part in a clinical trial, you add to our knowledge about cancer and help improve cancer care for future patients.
-Clinical trials are the key to making progress against cancer.
+When you take part in a clinical trial, you add to our understanding of cancer and help improve cancer care for future patients.
+Clinical trials are the key to making progress against cancer and can lead to new, safer, more effective FDA-approved treatments.

 What are the types of cancer clinical trials?